My Favorite Plays

 4) Waiting for Godot by Samuel Beckett.

 It took me a long time to finally finish the play.
 Honestly, I wasn’t sure if I actually understood it when I was reading it but after I was taught this play, it became clear.
 It is an absurd play which means exactly what it sounds like.
 The themes of the play are very meaningful yet are in a way underlying than being in your face.
 The two main characters Vladimir and Estragon keep waiting day after day for Godot who never arrives.
-It is an almost perfect example of tragicomedy genre of plays.
+It is an almost perfect example of the tragicomedy genre of plays.
 In all fairness, I loved reading the play but reading it again might be impossible to do.

 These are my favorite plays that I have read so far.
-There are many more plays which are sitting on my to-be-read list and eventually I’ll get to them.
+There are many more plays that are sitting on my to-be-read list and eventually I’ll get to them.
 I have enjoyed these five the most and I hope to make additions to this list by reading more plays.

 *Get a copy by clicking on the book covers above.